Justin Yerbury: Education and career

-By his own admission, Yerbury "was not much of a scientist at school."
-He studied for a Bachelor of Commerce before playing professional basketball in the National Basketball League (NBL) for the Illawarra Hawks in 1995 and 1996 while helping to run the family business.
+Yerbury grew up in Wollongong, New South Wales, where he attended Oak Flats High School in the southern suburb of Oak Flats.
+He graduated in 1991.
+He later said that he "was not much of a scientist at school."
+He studied for a Bachelor of Commerce and helped to run the family business.

+In 1995, Yerbury played two games for the Illawarra Hawks in the National Basketball League (NBL).

-In the late 1990s members of Yerbury's extended family were diagnosed and died from motor neurone disease, also known as amyotrophic lateral sclerosis (ALS) or Lou Gehrig's disease.
-Ninety to ninety-five per cent of cases are considered sporadic, occurring randomly in the population.
-The remaining 5–10% of cases are familial (genetic) with one parent carrying the gene.
+In the late 1990s, several members of Yerbury's extended family were diagnosed and died from motor neurone disease (MND, also known as amyotrophic lateral sclerosis (ALS) or Lou Gehrig's disease).
+Ninety to 95 per cent of cases are considered sporadic, occurring randomly in the population.
+The remaining 5–10% of cases are hereditary.
 Mutations of more than twelve genes have been found to cause the disease.
 Using genealogical information, Yerbury traced suspected cases of motor neuron disease in his family to at least 1920 and possibly further back.
 He was prompted to return to university studies to further understand the disease.

 In 2004 Yerbury obtained a BSc with 1st class honours from the University of Wollongong.
-He received his PhD from the same university in 2008 for a thesis titled: Characterisation of novel extracellular molecular chaperones and their effects on amyloid formation.
+He received his PhD from the university in 2008 for a thesis entitled Characterisation of novel extracellular molecular chaperones and their effects on amyloid formation.
 He worked as a research assistant, lecturer and research fellow during his studies.
 During 2008 and 2009 he was an Australian Research Council (ARC) International Linkage Fellow at the University of Cambridge, UK.
-Yerbury has been a Discovery Early Career Researcher Award (DECRA) Postdoctoral Fellow at the University of Wollongong since 2012.
-He has spent the last decade studying the disease which affects around 2000 Australians, alongside his team at the Illawarra Health and Medical Research Institute (IHMRI), based at the University of Wollongong.
-His team of young researchers will carry on his work.
+Yerbury became a Discovery Early Career Researcher Award (DECRA) Postdoctoral Fellow at the University of Wollongong in 2012.
+He spent the rest of his life studying the disease which affects around 2,000 Australians, alongside his team at the Illawarra Health and Medical Research Institute (IHMRI), based at the University of Wollongong.